chirag127/TubeSumTalk/README.md

 ## ✨ Description

 TubeSumTalk is a browser extension that automatically summarizes YouTube videos and reads the summaries aloud with word-by-word highlighting.
-It uses Google Gemini 2.5 Flash Preview AI to generate concise summaries from video transcripts, saving you time and helping you decide if a video is worth watching in full.
+It uses Google Gemini 1.5 Flash AI to generate concise summaries from video transcripts, saving you time and helping you decide if a video is worth watching in full.
 You can also ask questions about the video content and get AI-generated answers based on the transcript.

 ## 🚀 Live Demo